Skip to main content

 8. Semester-Long Setup: An SBC sets up to operate every day for an entire semester.

-To qualify as a Student-owned Business on Campus (SBC), your business and the student (team) must meet the following criteria:
+To qualify as a venture to be supported by this initiative, your business and the team must meet the following criteria:

-• Student-Founded and Operated: The business must be founded and actively managed by current Bentley University students.
+• Founded and Operated by Members of the Bentley community: The business must be founded and actively managed by members of the Bentley community.

 • Independently Run: The business should be self-managed,

-• Revenues, Profits and Losses: The student team remains responsible for revenues, profits and losses.
+• Revenues, Profits and Losses: The team remains responsible for revenues, profits and losses.

 • Experiential Learning: Given the primary goal of the initiative, the E-Hub recommends donating any profits to a charity of your choice.